venn-dev/vicky/src/monads.md

 ["on","on","off","off","on"]
 ```

-Okay, 2/3 on, 1/3 off.
+Okay, 2/3 chance to be on, 1/3 off.

 ```haskell
 > ["on"] >>= turn >>= turn >>= turn
 ["off","on","off","on","on","on","off","on","on","off","off","on"]
 ```

-After three turns it's a bit hard to figure out what's going on so, let build a function for asking the probability of a state.
+After three turns it's a bit hard to figure out what's going on so, let's build a function for asking the probability of a state.

 ```haskell
 count = fromIntegral . length :: [a] -> Float